What we know about white homeowner charged with shooting Ralph Yarl

 Andrew Lester: What we know about white homeowner charged with shooting Ralph Yarl

 An 84-year-old man is charged with the shooting of Black teen Ralph Yarl – a shooting prosecutors believe had a ‘racial’ element.
-Graeme Massie reports
+Graeme Massie and Rachel Sharp report

 Black teenager Ralph Yarl was shot by a white homeowner after he accidentally rang the doorbell at the wrong house while going to collect his brothers.